Summary

 Ultimately, the path forward is clear.
 The brands willing to solve these challenges first will unlock CTV’s full potential and position themselves as leaders in retail media innovation.

-CTV’s current standing signals untapped growth potential
+Why does CTV’s current standing signal untapped growth potential?

 While CTV may not yet top marketers’ priority lists, its current position reflects an emerging opportunity rather than a lack of potential.
 Being lower on the list today signals that the greatest growth is still to come—especially as more brands recognize CTV’s ability to blend brand awareness with measurable performance outcomes.